sonos/api-web-sample-app/README.md

 - typescript: https://www.typescriptlang.org/download

 # Installation/Setup
-## With Docker

-Steps for setting up the React application locally with docker.
+ 1. Open Terminal/command prompt and Clone this repository.
+ 2. Start the Application

+	a) **With Docker**

     Note - you must have Docker for Desktop installed to perform these steps  - https://www.docker.com/products/docker-desktop/:

-1. Open Terminal/command prompt and Clone this repository.
-2. Ensure Docker is running.
+	  i.
+Ensure Docker is running.

-3. In a terminal/command prompt, navigate to this repository
+	  ii.
+In a terminal/command prompt, navigate to this repository and enter the `sample-app` directory

-4. Run the command `docker-compose up -d`
+	  iii.
+Run the command `docker-compose up --build`
-5. Open a new terminal/command prompt window, `ngrok http 8080`
-6. Configure the forwarding url from ngrok on the developer portal using steps mentioned in the section [Configuration of url in developer portal](#Configuration of url in developer portal)

-# Installation/Setup
-## Without Docker
-1. Open Terminal/command prompt and Clone this repository.
+	b) **Without Docker**

-2. In a terminal/command prompt, run `sh sample-app/run.sh`
+	  i.
+In a terminal/command prompt, run `sh sample-app/run.sh`

  3. Open a new terminal/command prompt window, `ngrok http 8080`
  4. Configure the forwarding url from ngrok on the developer portal using steps mentioned in the section [Configuration of url in developer portal](#Configuration of url in developer portal)
+ 5. Navigate to https://cors-anywhere.herokuapp.com/corsdemo and click to "Request temporary access to the demo server"

 # Configuration
 ## Create client credentials